osmn-byhn/vue-turkish/src/api/built-in-directives.md

 ## v-memo <sup class="vt-badge" data-text="3.2+" /> {#v-memo}

-- **Expects:** `any[]`
+- **Parametre olarak alır:** `any[]`

 - **Details**

   Memoize a sub-tree of the template.
 Can be used on both elements and components.
-The directive expects a fixed-length array of dependency values to compare for the memoization.
+The directive Parametre olarak alır a fixed-length array of dependency values to compare for the memoization.
 If every value in the array was the same as last render, then updates for the entire sub-tree will be skipped.
 For example:

   ```vue-html
   <div v-memo="[valueA, valueB]">